inspiringsource/Multi-Monitor-Mouse-Finder/README.md

 ## What is this?

-Just a little fun side project I made as a computer science student to help find the mouse cursor quickly—especially if you’re using multiple monitors.
+Just a little fun side project I made to help find the mouse cursor quickly, especially if you’re using multiple monitors.
 I actually use this myself on my PC, and thought, why not share it with others who might find it handy?

 It started as a simple experiment because I couldn’t find any good lightweight tools that worked well across multiple screens without hogging resources.
 Since it’s my own code, I know exactly what it does under the hood (no surprises there!).
 After some rounds of improvements with AI tools like Claude 4.0 and others, I think the code got quite a bit leaner and better.

-If you want to try it, great!
-If not, no worries — this is just a small project I’m sharing for fun and convenience.
-Feel free to use it, improve it, or ignore it entirely. 🙂

 ![Demo](demo/Cursor_Find_and_Track_demo.gif)